carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 - Learn how to start a document from a template.

 keypoints:
-- An qmd file is comprised of a YAML header, formatted text in Rmd and code chunks.
+- An qmd file is comprised of a YAML header, formatted text in qmd and code chunks.
 - The knit function renders the file into the chosen output format.
 - Rstudio has some journals' templates that can save you some formatting time or you can make your own for frequent submissions.
 ---